serpenscaput/wl9/Project Firestar/Project Firestar - readme.txt

 news on
 FireStar or other projects like Nazi's Death Valley (NDV) or the NDV Demo (in there

 respective sections).
-Send feedback, comments, and suggestions to gbuteler2000@yahoo.com.ar
+Send feedback, comments, and suggestions to gbuteler2000 (at) yahoo.com.ar

 --------------------------------------------------------------------------------------------